EXTEND-IA

 - One of five landmark 2015 thrombectomy RCTs.
 Unique contribution: first to use automated CT perfusion (RAPID software) for patient selection and first to demonstrate perfusion imaging-guided thrombectomy efficacy.

-- Conducted in Australia and New Zealand (14 centers) — the only 2015 trial from the Southern Hemisphere.
+- Conducted in Australia and New Zealand (10 enrolling centers) — the only 2015 trial from the Southern Hemisphere.

 - Stopped early after just 70 patients (target 100) at the first planned interim analysis — the smallest of the 2015 trials but with the largest effect sizes.

-- Median 24h infarct volume: 13 mL thrombectomy vs 57 mL control (p<0.001) — demonstrating that thrombectomy dramatically reduces infarct growth.
+- Median infarct growth at 24h: 10.9 mL endovascular vs 35.3 mL alteplase-only (p=0.007) — demonstrating that thrombectomy substantially reduces infarct progression.

 - Pioneered use of RAPID automated perfusion software for patient selection: ischemic core <70 mL, mismatch ratio >1.2.
 This became the standard imaging paradigm for DAWN, DEFUSE 3, and subsequent trials.

-- Occlusion sites: ICA or proximal MCA (M1).
+- Occlusion sites eligible: ICA, M1 or M2 segment of MCA.
 Required IV tPA eligibility (bridging therapy mandatory, similar to SWIFT PRIME).

 - Solitaire FR stent retriever was the exclusive device used — results specific to this device platform.